American Safety Razor Company: Ever-Ready

-In 1903 Jerry Reichard leaves Gem Safety Razor Company to form yet another razor and blade producer, along with August Scheuber the company was briefly named 'Reichard & Scheuber Manufacturing Company' before it became 'The Yankee Company'.
-The Yankee Company made wedge-blade razors under the name Yankee, Mohican & Winner.
+In 1903 Jerry Reichard left Gem Safety Razor Company to form another company with August Scheuber.
+It was briefly named the Reichard & Scheuber Manufacturing Company before it became The Yankee Company. it made wedge-blade razors under the name Yankee, Mohican & Winner.
+It was renamed Ever-Ready in 1905.
+Gem and Ever-Ready merged in 1906, incorporated as the American Safety Razor Company.

-The Yankee Company, is renamed Ever-Ready in 1905.
-Gem & Ever-Ready merge in 1906 and is incorporated as the American Safety Razor Company.
-In 1906, abandoning the wedge-blade design, they introduced the standard single edge rib-back blade that is still used today.
-In 1915 Ever-Ready Shaving Brushes were first introduced and continued to be produced until the early 1990s.
+In 1906, abandoning the wedge-blade design, it introduced the single-edge rib-back blade still used today.
+In 1915 Ever-Ready Shaving Brushes were introduced and produced until the early 1990s.

 Safetee Soap Corporation

-In December 1919 The Safetee Soap Corporation formed as a subsidiary of American Safety Razor Corporation and produced a line of shaving soaps, creams, powders, talc and aftershave lotions to complement the safety razor business.

-The Safetee Soap line was cross-promoted in pamphlets included in other ASR products.
+In December 1919 the Safetee Soap Corporation was formed as a subsidiary of American Safety Razor Corporation and produced a line of complementary shaving soaps, creams, powders, talc and aftershave lotions.It was advertised in pamphlets for existing products.

 American Safety Razor Corporation

-Gem & Ever-Ready merged with Star to become the American Safety Razor Corporation in 1919.
+Gem and Ever-Ready merged with Star to become the "American Safety Razor Corporation" in 1919.
 It was chartered in Virginia, while razor and blade production remained in Brooklyn.
-By 1921, it had produced 1,800,000 safety razors; 110,000,000 razor blades; 1,000,000 shaving brushes; 2,000,000 cakes of shaving soap.
+By 1921, it had produced 1.8 million safety razors, 110 million razor blades, a million shaving brushes and two million cakes of soap.

-By 1942, it had introduced and popularized the phrase five o'clock shadow.
+By 1942, it had introduced and popularized the phrase "five o'clock shadow".
 In 1953, it acquired the Pal, Treet and Personna brands after purchasing the Pal Blade Company.
 These latter two product names continue to be made today.

 In 1954 the factory relocated to Staunton, Virginia, after the Brooklyn City Planning Commission's planned civic center encroached on the factory with plans to redevelop the industrial area into office and residential use.

 The American Safety Razor factory building at 333 Jay Street then became the new campus for the Polytechnic Institute of Brooklyn.

 Seeking diversification, Philip Morris acquired American Safety Razor in 1960.
 In 1963 American Safety Razor became the first maker of stainless steel blades, which were sold under the Personna brand name.
-In 1968, Philip Morris purchased the Burma-Vita Company, makers of Burma-Shave.
+In 1968 Philip Morris purchased the Burma-Vita Company, makers of Burma-Shave.
 In 1970, the first blade made with tungsten steel was introduced, the Personna 74.
 In 1974 American Line Brand of industrial products was introduced, expanding the company into industrial blades.
 In 1977, executives purchased Personna American Safety Razor Company from Philip Morris in a management buyout.

 American Safety Razor filed for bankruptcy in July 2010, after declining earnings since 2008 and the loss of its largest customer Walmart earlier in 2010.
 Energizer Holdings bought American Safety Razor in November 2010 for US$301 million.
 In 2015, Energizer Holdings spun off the personal care division as Edgewell Personal Care.
 The company also announced its intention to cut back its industrial blade production or completely sell the personal care division.
 Edgewell announced the sale of its Personna Industrial Division to an investment group, which renamed it AccuTec Blades.